-The School of Mathematics also has a Careers Management Skills Programme, company presentations held in the School, presentations by students returning from industry and a range of sponsored prizes awarded for academic achievement.
+The School of Mathematics also has a Careers Management Skills Programme, presentations by students returning from industry and a range of sponsored prizes awarded for academic achievement.

 There is the option of taking a year studying at a university abroad between your second and third years.
 This would extend the BSc degree to four years.
 You can also change to a degree programme that includes a year of Professional Placement.
 This would also extend your BSc degree to four years.
 Both of these options may depend on your academic performance.